 As well as air squats, walking lunges are a fantastic exercise to include in any at-home exercise regime.
-As walking lunges target a large portion of muscle groups, much like squats this will increase weight-loss while creating that desirable toned body.
+As walking lunges target a large portion of muscle groups, much like squats this will increase weight loss while creating that desirable toned body.

 To make this exercise more difficult you can add resistance in each hand whether this is two tin of beans, two bags of laundry, or anything else you can find lying around the house.

 That’s right, we’re taking it back to jumping jacks.
 This exercise you most likely did in PE back at school is actually fantastic at burning calories and working every muscle in the body.
-We recommend performing anywhere up to five-minutes of these, res as needed in-between.
+We recommend performing anywhere up to five minutes of these, res as needed in-between.

 To make this exercise more difficult simply add more time spent doing the jumping jacks.

-Another all-time classic, the push-up.
-While it may not be the best for losing weight, the push-up is a fantastic all-round great exercise for the chest, core, triceps, back, and arms – essential when working towards a toned body.
+Another all-time classic, is the push-up.
+While it may not be the best for losing weight, the push-up is a fantastic all-around great exercise for the chest, core, triceps, back, and arms – essential when working towards a toned body.
 We recommend performing three sets of maximum reps, to begin with.